logpai/loghub-2.0/README.md

-# Loghub-2.0 (LogPub)
+# Loghub-2.0

-Loghub-2.0 is a collection of large-scale annotated datasets for log parsing based on Loghub, proposed by LogPAI.
+Loghub-2.0 is an improved collection of large-scale annotated datasets for log parsing based on [Loghub](https://github.com/logpai/loghub).

 Based on Loghub-2.0, we propose a more comprehensive benchmark of log parsers.
 The detailed evaluation results could be found at [RQ_experiments](RQs_experiments/README.md) 🔗.